eons-dev/apie.exe/README.md

 Each Endpoint may modify the next by simply setting member variables.
 For example, you might have 3 Endpoints: `package`, `photo`, and `upload`; both `package` and `photo` set a member called `file_data`; `upload` then `Fetch`es (a method provided by eons) the `file_data` value and puts it somewhere; you can thus use `upload` with either predecessor (e.g. `.../package/upload` and `.../photo/upload`).

-This style of dynamic execution allows you to develop your API separately from its deployment environment and should make all parts of development easier.
+This style of dynamic execution allows you to develop your API separately from its deployment environment (i.e. each module is standalone) and should make all parts of development easier.

 All Endpoint modules must be of the `api_` type if using [Eons Infrastructure Technologies](https://infrastructure.tech) (the default repository).
-To create your own Endpoints, check out `inc/api/api_help.py` for a starting point.
+To create your own Endpoints, check out `inc/api/api_external.py` for a starting point.

 #### Returns